 The Red Book of Westmarch

 Kev and I sit on the curb of a gas station; he’s drinking Mountain Dew and dusting the final layer of grime from his jeans.
 “This went really well, right?”
-I tell him it did; it was very smooth.
-All that was left to do now were the relatively fun tasks: hanging posters on walls and showering whenever I want without fear of making the brothel hold their pee.
+I tell him it did.
+All that was left to do now were the relatively fun tasks: hanging posters on walls and showering whenever I want.
 I was completely free and independent from the wants and needs of others, really.

 That’s a strange feeling, one I have not quite categorized as either “good” or “bad”.
 It’s liberating, right, because it’s liberating to be held accountable for your own time, space, and state of being.
 I can have friends come over and stay late without running it by anyone; I can try to make dinner and burn it and send off the fire alarm without annoying anyone but myself; I can put a jar of mayonnaise out on the coffee table and know, with full, unadulterated confidence that it will still be sitting there when I come home.
 No one is interfering with my day-today activities.